 , where I was a software engineer on the iWork team, focusing on Numbers

 .
 I worked on versions for Mac OS X, iOS, and iCloud.
 If you're still using some other spreadsheet app, give Numbers a try!

 Conference and Journal papers

 Michael Coblenz, Joshua Sunshine, Jonathan Aldrich, Brad Myers, Sam Weber, and Forrest Shull.
 "Exploring Language Support for Immutability."
 The 38th International Conference on Software Engineering (ICSE 2016), Austin, TX, May 14 - 22, 2016.
-To appear.
 PDF (19% acceptance rate)

 Michael Coblenz, Robert Seacord, Brad Myers, Joshua Sunshine and Jonathan Aldrich, "A Course-Based Usability Analysis of Cilk Plus and OpenMP", 2015 IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC'15), October 18–22, 2015, Atlanta, Georgia.
 PDF

 Michael J. Coblenz, Andrew J. Ko, and Brad A. Myers.
 JASPER: An Eclipse Plug-In to Facilitate Software Maintenance Tasks.
 Eclipse Technology eXchange Workshop at OOPSLA 2006, October 22-23, Portland, OR, 65-69.